Top tips for a fitter year

-Kids are typically eating and drinking three times more sugar than they should be; and at Christmas time it’s likely this number will be higher.
-But with festive indulgence winding down, the new year is a great time to start thinking about how you could make a difference to your family’s health.
+Kids are typically eating and drinking three times more sugar than they should be; and at Easter time it’s likely this number will be higher.
+But after the Easter break ends, it is a great time to start thinking about how you could make a difference to your family’s health.

-With the help of Change4Life here are nine small suggestions that could make a big, positive difference to your family’s health.
+With the help of Change4Life here are 9 small suggestions that could make a big, positive difference to your family’s health.
 Simply choose the easiest one for you and get started today.

 Food labels can seem a bit boring, but they are the best way of telling you what’s hidden inside your food.